Monroe Sports: 1955: Cotton States League championship

+Monroe was unable to defend their Cotton States League championship, as the league permanently folded and did not return to play in 1956.
+The Cotton States League was formed in 1902.

-1956 Evangeline League
+1956: Evangeline League

 In 1956, after the folding of the Cotton States league, the Monroe Sports played their final season, with the team becoming members of the eight–team, Class C level Evangeline League and remaining as a New York Yankees affiliate.
 The Sports joined the Alexandria Aces, Baton Rouge Rebels, Crowley Millers, Lafayette Oilers, Lake Charles Giants, New Iberia Cardinals and Thibodaux Senators in beginning league play on April 19, 1956.

-The Monroe Sports ended the 1956 Evangeline League season with a record of 54–68, placing 7th and did not qualify for the playoffs.
+The Monroe Sports ended the 1956 Evangeline League season with a record of 54–68, placing seventh and did not qualify for the playoffs.
 With Ed Head returning as manager, the Sports finished last after New Iberia folded on May 19, 1956.
-The Sports finished 27.5 games behind the 1st place Lafayette Oilers in the regular season standings.
+The Sports finished 27.5 games behind the first place Lafayette Oilers in the regular season standings.
 The Sports had home total attendance of 25,000 after drawing 57,000 the season before.

 The Evangeline League resisted becoming an integrated league.
 In 1956, the Chicago Cubs assigned two black players, to their affiliate, the Lafayette Oilers, but the team refused to accept them to their roster.
 Boycotts ensued throughout the league and subsequently, Lafayette Parrish, home of the Baton Rouge Rebels, passed legislation making it illegal for black players to play in its ballparks.
 The Evangeline League itself also officially banned non–white players from appearing on the rosters of any league teams.
 These blocks forced the major league teams to reassign the players to other leagues.
 Due to boycotts, the 1956 playoff finals, featuring Lafayette were cancelled as a result.

 In 1957, the Monroe franchise did not return to the Evangeline League, which reduced to six teams and permanently folded following the season.
 Monroe, Louisiana has not hosted another minor league team.

 The ballparks

 The Monroe Sports hosted minor league home games at Casino Park.
 The ballpark was opened in 1931 and had field dimensions of (left–center–right) 360–450–330 in 1950.
 Casino Park was located at De Siard Street & South 29th Street, at the Missouri Pacific RR tracks.
 The ballpark also hosted the Negro leagues Monroe Monarchs, of the 1931 Texas–Louisiana Negro League and 1932 Negro Southern League.
 Today, there is a marker for the Monroe Monarchs near the former ballpark site.

-The Sports were also noted to have some played home games at the renamed American Legion Memorial Stadium, which was constructed in 1950.
+The Sports were also noted to have played some home games at the renamed American Legion Memorial Stadium, which was constructed in 1950.